bmeurant/technical-docs/software-architecture/architectural-patterns/event-sourcing.md

     * **Decoupling and Scalability:** Events can be published on a bus.
 Other services can subscribe to them to update read models, trigger workflows, or notify external systems, promoting a reactive and decoupled architecture.

 * **Challenges:**
     * **Querying Complexity:** The event log is optimized for writing, not for reading.
 Answering a simple question like "What are all the active users?" may require replaying thousands of events.
-This problem is almost always solved by using the **CQRS** pattern.
+This problem is almost always solved by using the **[[cqrs|CQRS]]** pattern.
     * **Event Schema Evolution (Versioning):** The schema of events evolves over time.
 Managing different versions of the same event (e.g., a `userName` field becomes `fullName`) is a major technical challenge that requires migration or on-the-fly transformation strategies ("upcasting").
-    * **Eventual Consistency:** In an architecture with **CQRS**, the read models (projections) are updated asynchronously.
+    * **Eventual Consistency:** In an architecture with **[[cqrs|CQRS]]**, the read models (projections) are updated asynchronously.
 The system thus becomes "eventually consistent," a paradigm shift from traditional transactional systems.
     * **Reconstruction Optimization (Snapshotting):** For long-lived aggregates (with thousands of events), state reconstruction can become slow. **Snapshots** are used in this case—captures of the aggregate's state at a specific version (e.g., every 100 versions) to speed up the replay process.

 ---